GreenXDShadow/CMPE165HotelProject/README.md

 # Hotel Project README

 Please read this thoroughly to understand how to get things started.
+Doesn't matter what part of the project you are on, make sure to read all of it.
 If you have any questions, reach out to Mj.

 ## Getting Started with Yarn Package Management